karol7krawczyk/golang-migrate-tool/README.md

 - [Contact](#contact)

 ## Overview
 The `golang-migrate` project is designed to provide an efficient and easy-to-use solution for database migrations in Golang.
 It supports multiple databases and includes features such as version control, rollback, and detailed logging.
+Project is for people who need to run a bash script before executing the SQL code or are looking for migrations that execute the processes in scripts

 ## Features
 - Supports multiple databases (e.g., MySQL, PostgreSQL, SQLite)